The decivo Approach

 Structure before Hasty Action

-We don’t refuse to build.
-We just prepare it more wisely.
-Abstract ideas are made tangible and tested before large technical commitments are made.
+Abstract ideas are made tangible and tested before large technical commitments are made — and before we build them.

 Focus on Clarity